lin-tianyu/Stable-Diffusion-Seg/README.md

 ## Model Weights

 ### Pretrained Models
-SDSeg use pre-trained weights from SD to initialize before training.
+SDSeg uses pre-trained weights from SD to initialize before training.

 For pre-trained weights of the autoencoder and conditioning model, run